The Wabash Pittsburgh Terminal Railway Bridge

 In November 1925, a landslide

-blocked the downtown portal of the Wabash Tunnel and severely damaged
+blocked the downtown portal of the Wabash Tunnels and severely damaged

 the first approach span to the Wabash Bridge.
 In October 1931, due